All Episodes

 What about the comments he made supporting Bernie over Hillary in 2016?

-How big is that gonna get?
+How big is that going to get?

 I would think probably not very, Sean, to be honest with you.

-So all those other things, yeah, those are things that the president can hit uh Joe Biden on.
+So all those other things, yeah, those are things that the president can hit Joe Biden on.

-But in the end, if the economy stays as it is and coronavirus doesn't throw this curveball into it, it's gonna be very difficult to defeat the president, particularly an incumbent that has a strong economy at his back because only Jimmy Carter and George H. W. Bush ever lost after one term, and they were in recessions.
+But in the end, if the economy stays as it is and coronavirus doesn't throw this curveball into it, it's going to be very difficult to defeat the president, particularly in an incumbent that has a strong economy at his back, because only Jimmy Carter and George H.W.
+Bush ever lost after one term, and they were in recessions.

 I don't see us going there.

-So Biden will still be the horrible candidate.
+So Biden will still be the horrible candidate he has been up until now.

-And with that at his back, the president with uh peace and prosperity, it's gonna be very difficult to beat him, but I think that's what you got to hammer him on.
+And with that at his back, the president with peace and prosperity, it's going to be very difficult to beat him.

 What's your economic message?